package-operator/package-operator.github.io/content/en/docs/concepts/package-format.md

 toc: true
 ---

-Package Operator packages allow to distribute all manifests that make up an application or operator deployment into a single artifact.
+Package Operator packages allow distributing all manifests that make up an application or operator deployment into a single artifact.

 This artifact is just an empty container image containing a `PackageManifest` and the Kubernetes manifests in an optionally nested nested folder structure.